d-ries/linux-essentials/01_introduction/01_course.md

 ## Linux
 Windows, made by Microsoft, is a well-known Operating System mostly used on Desktop computers, but there are other alternatives as well.
 One of the more popular ones are MacOSX, ChromeOS and, of course, Linux.
 Linux, using a desktop environment, is less prominent than the others.

-In Server / IOT / mobile environments, a certain shift in used operating systems occurred.
+In Server / IOT / mobile environments, a certain shift in used Operating Systems occurred.
 Linux is one of the most popular operating systems in these markets.
 Some interesting statements:
 * [Most supercomputers run on Linux](https://www.top500.org/statistics/details/osfam/1/)
 * [111+ Linux Statistics and Facts – Linux Rocks!](https://webtribunal.net/blog/linux-statistics/)
 * [The most popular cloud infrastructure providers use Linux](https://www.linuxfoundation.org/blog/how-amazon-web-services-uses-linux-and-open-source/)

 ![tux right](../images/tux.png)

-Linux is used in smartphones, (web) servers, tablets, IoT devices, Smart washing machines, self driving cars, modems, routers, PlayStation, ...
+Linux is used in smartphones, (web) servers, tablets, IoT devices, Smart washing machines, self driving cars, modems, routers, PlayStations, ...
 In brief: Linux is used way more than you would initially think.
-Linux even has his own mascotte, the penguin named Tux!
+Linux even has its own mascotte, the penguin named Tux!

 ### Unix
 Dennis Ritchie and Ken Thompson created the Unix operating system in 1969.
-The source code from this OS was was shared at that time.
+The source code from this OS was shared at that time.
 After a while the company AT&T Bell Labs decided they wanted to sell Unix commercially.
-BSD further developed the operating system independently from Unix.
+BSD further developed the Operating System independently from Unix.
 This led to subsequent versions:
 * Unix: The commercial version
 * BSD Unix: The open source version

 In the '80 there were different versions of Unix.
 Because Unix was commercialized (AT&T), the source code of Unix was rewritten: GNU project ("GNU is not unix").
-The goal of GNU was the development of an open source operating system where everyone could work on together as a community.
+The goal of GNU was the development of an open source Operating System where everyone could work on together as a community.
 The GNU project was missing a kernel.

 ### Linux
-A student named Linus Torvalds created a post in a newsgroup about his own operating system in the '90:
+A student named Linus Torvalds created a post in a newsgroup about his own Operating System in the '90:

 ![linux](../images/01/linus.PNG)